 - Print out your image.

-- If you used an inkjet printer, you will need to spray your image several times with clear spray paint.
+- Prepare paper.
+If you used an inkjet printer, you will need to spray your image several times with clear spray paint.
 Err on the side of caution and go with 5 times, letting the paint dry between coats.
 This will make your paper waterproof which is very important in a few minutes.
 If you don’t spray it enough, your ink will run a bit.
 If this happens, don’t panic.
 Just don’t use a ton of water and have a napkin nearby to soak up the ink.
 Your image may look a little more “vintage” at that point. 😉 If you have a laser printer, your ink is already waterproof.